MrWolfZ/simplux/recipes/basics/getting-started/README.md

 This recipe shows how simple it is to get started using **simplux**.

-You can also see this recipe in action as a [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/basics/getting-started).
+> You can try out this recipe through this [code sandbox](https://codesandbox.io/s/github/MrWolfZ/simplux/tree/master/recipes/basics/getting-started).

 For this recipe, you need to have **simplux**'s _core_ package installed.
 In addition, we need to install [redux](https://redux.js.org/).